Readit News logoReadit News

 If you wanted some more details please feel free to ping me (email through my website's resume, or Twitter) and I'll dig the handwritten equations.

-neuroscihacker · a month ago
+neuroscihacker · 8 months ago

 I wrote about analytic easing functions a number of years ago and show how to precisely design a spring function: